unbit/uwsgi-docs/tutorials/heroku_python.rst

    uwsgitop
    werkzeug

-and enable the stats server on a TCP port (unix sockets will not work a the instance running uwsgitop is not on the same server !!!):
+and enable the stats server on a TCP port (unix sockets will not work as the instance running uwsgitop is not on the same server !!!):

 .. code-block:: ini